jackfoxy/obelisk/docs/reference/01-preliminaries.md

 The second, and last, rule is once you introduce a query returning results into a script, all subsequent commands must also be queries.
 No further schema or data changes are allowed.

 Among the metadata returned by queries is the schema and content times (labelled `schema time` and `data time`) used by the engine to create the query results.
 The query has a de facto `<as-of-time>` of the latest of the two.
 That is what makes it idempotent.
 You need to specify this `<as-of-time>` to recreate the same query.
 By specifying `<as-of-time>` in a query the engine uses the schema and content in effect at that time to create the results.

-Permission commands `GRANT` and `REVOKE` are outside the scope of time indexing and apply in real time.